Manhattan Municipal Building

 Designed by McKim, Mead & White, the Manhattan Municipal Building was among the last buildings erected as part of the City Beautiful movement in New York.
 Its architectural style has been characterized as Roman Imperial, Italian Renaissance, French Renaissance, or Beaux-Arts.
 The Municipal Building is one of the largest governmental buildings in the world, with about 1 e6ft2 of office space.
 The base incorporates a subway station, while the top includes the gilded Civic Fame statue.

 The Municipal Building was erected after three previous competitions to build a single municipal building for New York City's government had failed.
 In 1907, the city's Commissioner of Bridges held a competition to design the building in conjunction with a subway and trolley terminal at the Brooklyn Bridge, of which McKim, Mead & White's plan was selected.
 The first offices in the Municipal Building were occupied by 1913.
 In later years, it received several renovations, including elevator replacements in the 1930s and restorations in the mid-1970s and the late 1980s.
 The New York City Landmarks Preservation Commission designated the building a landmark in 1966, and it was listed on the National Register of Historic Places in 1972.
+In October 2015, the building was renamed after David N. Dinkins, New York City's first African-American mayor.